PDF Version

 [4] For more information, see FERC’s Fact Sheet on Order No. 1920.

-[4] Transmission providers may “discount” the effects of factors four through seven.
-“Discount” means that they do not need to assume that the full effect of those factors is certain to occur, but must describe the extent to which a transmission provider will discount those factors.
+[8] Transmission providers may “discount” the effects of factors four through seven.
+“Discount” means that they do not need to assume that the full effect of those factors is certain to occur, but must describe the extent to which they will discount those factors.
 Conversely, transmission providers may not discount factors in factor categories one through three since these factors reflect legally binding obligations.

 [11] See paragraphs 740 - 822 of Order No. 1920.